RetroDECK/ES-DE/INSTALL-DEV.md

 **Download the dependency packages:**

-FFmpeg (choose a package with win64-gpl-shared in the filename, the latest snapshot build should generally be fine to use) \
+FFmpeg (choose the n4.4 package with win64-gpl-shared in the filename, the snapshot version will not work) \
 [https://github.com/BtbN/FFmpeg-Builds/releases](https://github.com/BtbN/FFmpeg-Builds/releases)

 FreeImage (binary distribution) \